-The Amarillo Project consists of seven (7) mineral tenures totaling 4,178.21 hectares and is situated within the heart of a major mining district located in the Similkameen and Osoyoos Mining Divisions in British Columbia.
+The Amarillo Project consists of nine (9) mineral tenures totaling 5,449 hectares and is situated within the heart of a major mining district located in the Similkameen and Osoyoos Mining Divisions in British Columbia.
 The Amarillo Project exhibits anomalous enrichment in copper, molybdenum and gold with skarn style mineralization highly anomalous in tungsten also present.

-Troubadour's exploration team has to date collected 848 soil samples, conducted property scale geological mapping and prospecting, 39.5km of ground magnetometer survey, 38.9km of induced polarization survey, and completed 1,341 meters of drilling.
+Troubadour's exploration team has to date collected 848 soil samples, conducted property scale geological mapping and prospecting, 39.5km of ground magnetometer survey, 38.9km of induced polarization survey, and completed 2,416 meters of drilling.
+Drill hole AMAR19-008 is of particular interest and encountered extensive lengths of highly anomalous copper, zinc, molybdenum, silver and gold in the three holes targeting the Trench anomaly area.
 Drill testing to date is limited and this targeted area of the property remains highly prospective with the results directing future drilling towards the more pronounced mineral vectors.
-Drill hole AMAR18-004 is of particular interest and contained the most encouraging copper values and alteration and was drilled down slope away the strongest chargeability response in this portion of the extensive 1km Trench